You can imagine how my heart sank.

 And then there was food.
 Sadly, mostly snack food.
 Not all-night, just every time I got really tired.
 I’d give my system a jolt and trick it into being awake.

-Sadly, when I finally went to bed, it could be hard to get good sleep.
+When I finally went to bed, it could be hard to get good sleep.

 Enter zombie mom.